Eremin letter: Orlov's Life Magazine article

-In 1956, Soviet defector Alexander Orlov wrote an article for Life Magazine, "The Sensational Secret Behind the Damnation of Stalin", and according to him, the reason Stalin had purged Marshal Tukhachevsky and other members of the soviet military was because they discovered some documents which showed that Stalin had been a member of the Okhrana that infiltrated the Bolshevik movement.
+In April 1956, Soviet defector Alexander Orlov published an article in Life Magazine, "The Sensational Secret Behind the Damnation of Stalin", accompanied by a commentary by Isaac Don Levine.
+According to Orlov, the reason Stalin had purged Marshal Tukhachevsky and other members of the soviet military was because they discovered some documents which showed that Stalin had been a member of the Okhrana that infiltrated the Bolshevik movement.
 The first appearance of the letter was in this article, which later appeared in various other works, such as in Stalin's Great Secret by Isaac Don Levine.
 The magazine also published Levine's article documenting the history of the appearance of the letter.

 Authenticity

 From top to bottom: “Eremin’s signature” under a false document, a signature engraved on a silver jug, Eremin’s signature on a letter dated May 8, 1913, Eremin’s signatures on documents from the Finnish archives.